Clyde Wright

 Clyde Wright (born February 20, 1941), nicknamed "Skeeter", is an American former professional baseball player.
 A left-handed pitcher, he played all or part of ten seasons in Major League Baseball for the California Angels (1966–73), Milwaukee Brewers (1974) and Texas Rangers (1975).
 He also pitched three seasons in Japan for the Yomiuri Giants (1976–78).
 He is the father of Jaret Wright.
+He is a member of the National Association of Intercollegiate Athletics (NAIA) Hall of Fame.